Christian? Monster? God? What is the mysterious gravestone "Poppo-sama" that remains in the Motoyoshi district? [Kesennuma City, Miyagi Prefecture]

 The following legend has been passed down about an incident that occurred on a snowstorm night long ago in the Motoyoshi area of present-day Kesennuma City

-One night, a man visited the village seeking lodging for the night.
-However, the man was ill, and for fear of infection, no household would welcome him.
+One night, a man came to the village seeking lodging for the night.
+However, the man was ill, and fearing infection, no one would welcome him into their home.

 Excerpt from Motoyoshi Town Chronicle II

-"Hayashi no Sawa" The man could not speak Japanese, and his origins and history were unknown, but the villagers did not use this as an excuse to reject him.
+The man could not speak Japanese, and his origins and history were unknown, but the villagers did not reject him for that reason.

-It is said that the man recovered safely a few days later.
+is said that a few days later, the man recovered completely.

 The words "Paw paw, paw paw" that healed illness